 High credit utilization can negatively affect your credit score.
 Make a plan to pay down debt ASAP – you’ll save money on interest and boost your credit score at the same time!

 After you finally pay off your credit card, you may be tempted to shut the account so you can’t overspend ever again.
 But don’t do this.
 The age of your credit accounts is a key factor in determining your credit score, and older accounts help improve your credit score.
 So, don’t close the card (as long as it doesn’t have an annual fee.)
 Instead, buy something small with it every once in a while, to keep the account open, and to enhance the length of your credit history.

 4. Avoid Taking Out New Loans & Credit

 Taking out a loan, such as a personal loan, will result in a “hard inquiry” on your credit report, which could lower your score.
 So, make sure you don’t take out new loans or credit, if possible.

-In some situations, getting a new loan may be a good idea – such as a personal loan to help with credit card debt consolidation, for example.
+In some situations, getting the best business loans for bad credit may be a good idea – such as a loan to help with credit card debt consolidation, for example.
 But if you’re already in debt, there’s usually no reason to take out more loans, and this can harm your credit score.

 5. Automate Bill Payments Whenever Possible

 This is a great way to eliminate late payments, which could negatively affect your credit score.
 Sign up for electronic notifications and automatic bill payments for everything you can – this will ensure you’re able to stay on top of your bills and keep them organized.